karanpratapsingh/learn-go/README.md

 }
 ```

-Hence, we can re-write our example with composition as well.
+Hence, we can rewrite our example with composition as well.

 ```go
 func main() {